 The service-oriented architecture (SOA) with the use of Web Services technology was chosen because of ease of learning and implementing this technology.
-It has good interoperability, regardless of the programming language and platform used, although the expected performance is not the best possible.
+It has good interoperability, regardless of the programming language and platform used, despite the expected performance is not the best possible.
 To increase the performance, the size of message should be minimized.
-A middleware for managing message queues is also necessary, and is available as an open source and free distribution software.
+A middleware for managing message queues is also necessary, as an open source and free distribution software.

-Regarding JC3IDEM study was carried out on the model and ratified ideas based on previous work (Callai, 2006).
-It was determined that the operational vision should be focused on what are the processes of command and control for joint operations, while the technical vision should worry about what formats are to be used.
+Regarding JC3IDEM study was carried out on the model, which were ratified ideas based on previous work (Callai, 2006).
+It was found that the operational vision should be focused on what are the processes of command and control for joint operations, while the technical vision should worry about what formats to be used.

-Command and Control systems exchange messages (information) through mechanisms classified as MEM (Message Exchange Mechanism), or message-driven pre-formatted.
+The Command and Control systems exchange messages (information) through mechanisms classified as MEM (Message Exchange Mechanism), or message-driven pre-formatted.
 The DEM (Data Exchange Mechanism) has focused on the information modeled from the perspective of object orientation, physically implemented in a database.
-Based on this model, a simpler model was created, to facilitate understanding and facilitate implementation in academic study projects.
+Based on this model, a simpler model was created, to facilitate their understanding, and allow its implementation in academic study projects.